oasis-tcs/openc2-tc-ops/Meeting-Scheduling.md

 **For efficient scheduling in Lucid:**
 1. Go into the OpenC2 "room"
-1. Pick the agenda template for the meeting being scheduled
+1. Pick the agenda template for the meeting being scheduled;<br>
+   **NOTE:** it's worthwhile reviewing and updating the agenda template before scheduling a block of meetings to make sure the content is current as of scheduling time, and to ensure all TC members in the "room" are added to the _template_ as attendees.
 1. Schedule the meeting (set date, time, repeats, end criteria for repeats; repeats should use the monthly / day of week setting)